VincentW2/Longhorn/README.md

 Longhorn has been tested on Windows 10 Build 1709 on a wide range of hardware.
 Your mileage may vary while using lower or higher build numbers.

 ## Liability
+**There is NO undo to these scripts.
+Please set a restore point before you run Longhorn!**

 **Longhorn is provided as is and you use it at your own risk.**